rpucella/rpucella.github.io/blog/.__src/POSTS/2024/migrating-express-neutralinojs-1/index.md

 This post is about answering a question that I've had ever since I created the app: could I rewrite it as a desktop app instead of a server-based web app?
 Having a server spinning in the background on the bit chance that I'll use the app feels inelegant; most days, I do not use it.
 Again, it works.
 It's just inelegant.

 The answer to the question is trivially yes.
-I could reimplement the in a language that comes with a GUI toolkit.
+I could reimplement it in a language that comes with a GUI toolkit.
 I use a Mac, so something like [Swift](https://www.swift.org/) or even [Objective-C](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ProgrammingWithObjectiveC/Introduction/Introduction.html).
 That's less interesting to me right now.
 I do not particularly want to recreate that app.
-So let me revise the question: could I rewrite it as a desktop app without changing too much?
+So let me revise the question: could I rewrite it as a desktop app without making too many changes?
 I have the UI built using standard web technologies, can I reuse that?

 For the longest time, the answer to that revised question has been: "Sure, use [Electron](https://www.electronjs.org/)."
 Electron